CiaranMcAleer/Klyro/README.md

 3. Add the provider option to the popup HTML
 4. Update the `createProvider` factory function

-## Files Structure
+## File Structure

-- `manifest.json` - Extension configuration
+- `manifest.json` – Extension configuration
-- `popup.html/js` - Settings interface
+- `popup.html` / `popup.js` – Settings interface and logic
-- `content.js` - Main extension logic that runs on LinkedIn
+- `content.js` – Main extension logic that runs on LinkedIn
-- `providers.js` - AI provider implementations
+- `providers.js` – AI provider implementations
-- `styles.css` - Extension styling
+- `styles.css` – Extension styling
+- `assets/` – Images and icons (e.g., `linkedin_summarizer_logo.svg`)

+## Security
+- The extension makes calls directly to the respective provider's api key that you provide(BYOK), the key is stored in chrome.storage.local which means malicious extensions in your browser could gain access.
+- There is zero input sanitisation/measures taken to prevent prompt injection from the post contents.